 4. Difficulty in Chewing and Speaking:

 - Severe tooth loss can impact your ability to chew food properly and speak clearly.
-Dentures can restore these functions, improving your overall quality of life.
+Denture can restore these functions, improving your overall quality of life.

 5. Gum Disease (Periodontal Disease):